pythonkitchen/pythonkitchen/data/posts/how-to-run-tencents-hunyuan-video-model-using-python.md

 ## Table of content
-- What is HunYan Video model?
+- What is HunYuan Video model?
 - How does it differ from competitors?
 - Architectural novelties
 - How to install